marwan475/Win32-GUI-clicker-game/README.md

 # Win32-GUI-clicker-game

-Clicker game inspired by Universal Paperclips made using Win32 API, written in C by Marwan Mostafa
+Clicker game to learn how to use Win32API, written in C by Marwan Mostafa